 These albums include “Totally Committed,” “Big Funny,” and “Have Your Loved Ones Spayed or Neutered.”

 The two albums that arguably contributed most to his success are:

-Released in June 1993, this is the comedy album that launched Foxworthy’s career but perhaps more importantly kicked off the “you might be a redneck” trend.
+Released in June 1993, this is the comedy album that launched Foxworthy’s career and sparked the infamous “you might be a redneck” trend.

 For a time, those one-liners were everywhere, and that perhaps made Jeff Foxworthy more recognizable than any young stand-up comedian could possibly imagine.

 Recorded at the Majestic Theatre in Dallas, the album was much more than just those one-liners.
 It delivers a very personal humor that would go on to define his brand.

 The album sold at least 2 million copies and peaked at No. 38 on the Billboard 200 chart.

 It’s also certified platinum by the recording industry three times over.

 His album “Games Rednecks Play” enjoyed even greater success than his original album and made it all the way to No. 8 on the Billboard 200 charts.

 To this day, “Games Rednecks Play” continues to be Foxworthy’s best-selling album of all time.